dxgldotorg/dxgl/ReadMe.txt

-DXGL 0.5.7
+# DXGL 0.5.7
 http://www.williamfeely.info/wiki/DXGL

-== Introduction ==
+## Introduction

-DXGL is a project to create a DirectDraw/Direct3D version 1 to 7 implementation that runs on OpenGL.
-It is intended to alleviate some of the graphics glitches inherent with using legacy DirectX interfaces on modern video cards.
-The API will be 100% binary compatible with the system ddraw.dll file.

-DXGL is currently in an alpha stage, but several applications and games already work.
+DXGL is a free replacement for the Windows ddraw.dll library, running on OpenGL.
+It is designed to overcome driver bugs, particularly in Windows Vista and newer operating systems.
+It also adds various enhancements to the graphics output such as display scaling and filtering options.
+DXGL supports the DirectX 7.0 graphics APIs, however it is currently under development and does not work with many programs.

+## GitHub Notice
+If you downloaded DXGL from GitHub, please note that the version number will not work.

-== System Requirements ==
+## System Requirements

-* Windows XP, Vista, 7, 8, 8.1, or 10 (May work under recent builds of Wine)
+* Windows XP SP3, Vista, 7, 8, 8.1, or 10 (May work under recent versions of Wine)
-* OpenGL 2.0 or higher compatible video card, with hardware accelerated non-power-of-two size textures ** OpenGL 3.2 or higher recommended.
+* OpenGL 2.0 or higher compatible video card, with hardware accelerated non-power-of-two size textures
+  * OpenGL 3.2 or higher recommended.
 * Visual C++ 2010 x86 runtime, available at http://www.microsoft.com/download/en/details.aspx?id=5555 (will be installed if not present)

-== Build Requirements ==
+## Build Requirements
-* Visual Studio 2010 or Visual C++ 2010 Express
+* Visual Studio 2013, either full version or Express for Windows Desktop might work.
 * The following components are optional.
 The build process will ask for these if they do not exist:
-** TortoiseSVN (to fill in revision on SVN builds)
+  * TortoiseSVN (to fill in revision on SVN builds)
-** HTML Help Workshop (to build help)
+  * HTML Help Workshop (to build help)
-** NSIS (to build installer, requires TortoiseSVN and HTML Help Workshop to succeed)
+  * NSIS (to build installer, requires TortoiseSVN and HTML Help Workshop to succeed)

-== Build Instructions ==
+## Build Instructions
 These instructions assume that you do not have any of the required software installed.
 If you already have any or all of this software installed and set up, skip those steps.
-* Install Visual C++ 2010 Express at http://www.microsoft.com/express/downloads/#2010-Visual-CPP .
+* Install Visual Studio 2013 Community at https://www.visualstudio.com/en-us/news/vs2013-community-vs.aspx
-* Open the dxgl.sln file, select your build configuration (Debug or Release) in the toolbar, and press F7.
+* Open the dxgl.sln file, select your build configuration (Debug or Release) in the toolbar, and press F7 to build.

-== Progress ==
+## Progress
 For detailed progress information, please check http://www.williamfeely.info/wiki/DXGL_Features What works:
 * DirectDraw object creation and destruction (versions 1 to 7)